Using Beets for Color in Baked Goods

 Not convinced yet?
 Here are some of my top arguments to get you to try a scale. :)

 This post may contain affiliate links.
 If you make a purchase using these links, Jennyblogs may receive a small commission, at no extra cost to you.
 This helps to support Jennyblogs.
-Where possible, links are prioritized to small businesses, and American companies and products made in the USA for American readers.
+Where possible, links are prioritized to small businesses and ethically and responsibly made items.
 For further information see the privacy policy.
 Grazie!

 Less dishes